difcul/aw/0_intro_server_web_programming/README.md

 To access _appserver_, on Linux or Mac, open a Terminal and input:
 ```
-ssh awXXX@appserver.di.fc.ul.pt
+ssh awXXX@appserver-01.alunos.di.fc.ul.pt
 ```

 On Windows, you can use applications like SSH Secure Shell or PuTTY to access the remote machine.
+They are installed in the lab.

 Upon attempt to connect, the system will ask you for a password (provided to you in class).
 Upon connection, and once you have your group number, change the password to one all the group members are aware of by using the following command: